dorvarsul/OpenUni-20465-Assembler/README.md

 The ".ob" file begins with a header indicating the number of instruction lines and data lines.

-# Additional Output Files
-An ".ext" file is generated to track the lines where external labels are used in instructions.
-An ".ent" file is created to keep track of locations where entry labels are declared.

 # Configuration
 A word in the machine language is represented by 12 bits, and data is also represented using 12 bits.
 The machine's memory starts at address 100 and has a total of 1023 cells.